shreym03/College_Assignmets/README.md

-# College_Assignmets
+# College_Assignments

-These are all the programs I have done for the computer labs in College
+These are all the programs I have done for the computer labs in College.